shorepine/tulipcc/README.md

 The display is a 10.1" 1024 x 600 RGB dot clock color LCD.

-The synth makes sound with a full featured 64-voice synthesizer over I2S, we use a powered mono amplifier breakout to a speaker.
+Tulip's sound system is a full featured 32-voice synthesizer, we use a powered mono amplifier breakout to a speaker.
 You can use headphones or other connectors instead.

 I've been working on Tulip on and off for years over many hardware iterations and hope that someone out there finds it as fun as I have, either making things with Tulip or working on Tulip itself.
 I'd love feedback, your own Tulip experiments or pull requests for the base system.